SagarChhabriya/Python-Bootcamp/01-Getting-Started/README.md

 # 1. Getting Started

 ## 1.1 Introduction

-- **1.1.1 Introduction to Python**
+### 1.1.1 Introduction to Python

-  - History & Origins
+- **History & Origins**
   Python is a widely used high-level programming language for general-purpose programming, created by Guido van Rossum and first released in 1991.
 Python features a dynamic type system and automatic memory management and supports multiple programming paradigms, including object-oriented, imperative, functional programming, and procedural styles.
-It has a large and comprehensive standard library
+It has a large and comprehensive standard library.

   Two major versions of Python are currently in active use:
-        Python 3.x is the current version and is under active development.
+  - Python 3.x is the current version and is under active development.
-        Python 2.x is the legacy version and will receive only security updates until 2020.
+  - Python 2.x is the legacy version and will receive only security updates until 2020.
 No new features will be implemented.
-Note that many projects still use Python 2, although migrating to Python 3 is getting easier
+Note that many projects still use Python 2, although migrating to Python 3 is getting easier.

-        You can download and install either version of Python [here](https://www.python.org/downloads/).
-See Python 3 vs. Python 2 for a comparison between them.
-In addition, some third-parties offer re-packaged versions of Python that add commonly used libraries and other features to ease setup for common use cases, such as math, data analysis or scientific use.
-See [the list at the official site](https://www.python.org/download/alternatives/)